SUNET/cnaas-nms/docs/configuration/index.rst

 - oidc_enabled: set True to enabled the oidc login.
 Default: False
 - permissions_disabled: set True to disable permissions.
 Default False

+/etc/cnaas-nms/roles.yml
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The roles yaml can be defined to give permissions on the API and the Frontend.
+It will only be define in the API and the frontend will make an API call to request the permissions.

+- config:
+  * groups_claim_key: the element within the jwt token that give the roles
+  * default_permissions: the name of the role with permissions given to every user
+- roles:
+  * [name_of_the_role]:
+    + permissions: Each user group can have different sets of permissions for flexibility.
+      - methods: HTTP methods on the API, for example, "GET", "POST", "*"
+      - endpoints: Uri's of endpoints on the API with possibility to use Glob, for example "/devices", "job**", "/devices/**/interfaces", "*"
+      - pages: Pages shown in the menu of the frontend, for example "Devices", "Groups", "*"
+      - rights: Actions you can take in the frontend, for example "read", "write", "*"

 /etc/cnaas-nms/repository.yml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^